Filter by Suburb

 Zen Soul Life

-If you’re yet to join the cult following behind the all-over body workout that is Pilates, don’t let the appearance of the low-impact movements fool you, this deceptively challenging workout will have you building strength, improving flexibility and – our personal fave – relieving back pain (a must for all the desk workers among us!)
+If you’re yet to become a devotee of the all-over body workout that is Pilates, the free and affordable weekly community sessions run by Zen Soul Life make it easy to change that.
+Don’t let the appearance of the low-impact movements fool you, this deceptively challenging workout will have you building strength, improving flexibility and – our personal fave – relieving back pain (a must for all the desk workers among us!).

 Move Strong – on the Mat

-A hybrid program with a Pilates feel, Move Strong – on the Mat is based around complementary resistance training and cardio techniques, designed and led by an accredited exercise scientist.
+A hybrid program with a Pilates feel, Move Strong on the Mat is based around complementary resistance training and cardio techniques, designed and led by an accredited exercise scientist.
 Created to enhance your balance, coordination, cardiovascular health and muscular strength – sign us up!
-And at only $3 entry, this f-ab class is really not a stretch either.
+And from only $4 entry, this f-ab class is really not a stretch either.

 Where: In Motion Health and Fitness, Benowa, Paradise Point & Labrador